 Lead Scoring vs Lead Grading and Why They Are Important

-Just when you thought there was no more marketing or sales terminology to learn, here we have three two terms that may (and probably will) confuse you: lead scoring and lead grading.
+Just when you thought there was no more marketing or sales terminology to learn, here we have two terms that may (and probably will) confuse you: lead scoring and lead grading.
 These terms have mystified marketers, archeologists, shamans and Buzzfeed writers for millennia.
-However, over at Momentum Data, we’ve intrepidly taken the foray into trying to differentiate between these three terms as well as show why you need to be thinking about them if you’re a marketer.
+However, over at Momentum Data, we’ve intrepidly taken the foray into trying to differentiate between these two terms as well as show why you need to be thinking about them if you’re a marketer.

 All these terms involve dealing with leads currently in your CRM database, whatever that is that you may be using.